hankypoo7/The-blooket-hacks/README.md

-some of theese hacks, like the gamemode ones, are from gliz.
-GAMEMODE HACKS ARE NOT MINE.
+Some of these hacks are from Gliz.
+Aka Schoolcheats.net I dont know which ones but most are from Zastic and Snowflake

 THANK YOU GUYS SO MUCH WE FINNALLY HIT 12 STARS.⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐ It wouldnt be possible without you guys.  :)